jstooley/restaurant-review-app/README.md

 -reviews
     will only allow you to review a restaurant once once you have made a review you can edit or delete the review

+ Development
+ After checking out the repo, run bundle install to install dependencies

+ To run this app on your local machine, run  rails server.

+ License
+ The app is available as open source under the terms of the MIT License.